lorenzofox3/Smart-Table/README.md

 </a>
 ```

 ## End of My Sub-Readme

-This fork contains some additional fixes and features
-* Fit order of sorting and add the ability to set up an initial sorting order - Beyers Cronje
-* Support in-line cellTemplate for easier customization and use - Lee Elenbaas

 This project is a lightweight table/grid builder.
 It is meant to be easy configurable but also easy customisable
 (if you want to use it as a base for your own grid development).
 In The current version (0.1.0) the features are